 - Supplementary Proposal

 EOIs must be submitted to Genome Canada through a Genome Centre (see Contacts) and will be accepted at any time, until all funding has been committed.
-There will be two rounds per year for evaluating Supplementary Proposals and future cut-off dates for submission of these at Genome Canada (contact your regional Genome Centre for their preliminary deadline as it is likely to be several weeks in advance of the Genome Canada deadline) can be found on Genome Canada’s website under GAPP.
+There will be two rounds per year for evaluating supplementary proposals and future cut-off dates for submission of these at Genome Canada (contact your regional Genome Centre for their preliminary deadline) are as follows:

 Note: All reviewers at all stages of the process will have signed confidentiality and conflict of interest forms to ensure information is kept in strict confidence.

 The EOI will be reviewed by the Genomic Applications Programs Portfolio Manager (GAP PM) to determine eligibility for the program.
 Applicants will normally be informed within two weeks whether their application is considered eligible and invited to present a project pitch.

 To help ensure that projects are ready to proceed to the Supplementary Proposal stage, the project team, including both the Academic and User Project Leaders, will be invited to pitch their project to the GAP PM and external technical and industry experts via teleconference.
 Projects must present their EOI and pitch through a slide presentation.
 Normally, within one week following the pitch, the project teams will be informed whether they are invited to submit a Supplementary Proposal or further development is required.

 The Supplementary Proposal will focus on the technical aspects and a complete budget.
 In addition, any questions arising from the pitch will need to be addressed.
 External technical and industry experts, and Genome Canada staff, as required, will be involved in the review of the Supplementary Proposal.